xolox/vim-pyref/README.md

 # Context-sensitive documentation <br> for Python source code in Vim

 The `pyref.vim` script is a plug-in for the [Vim text editor](http://www.vim.org/) that looks up keywords and identifiers in the [Python language reference](http://docs.python.org/reference/index.html) and [library reference](http://docs.python.org/library/index.html) documentation using your web browser.
 The `:PyRef` command looks up the identifier given as an argument while the `<F1>` mapping looks up the item at the text cursor.
 Both are only made available inside Python buffers.

-## How does it work?

-The search works by scanning through a special index file with keyword, URL pairs separated by tabs and delimited by newlines.
-The index file is included in the ZIP archive linked below but you can also create it yourself using the Python script [spider.py](http://github.com/xolox/vim-pyref/blob/master/spider.py).
+The lookup works by scanning through a special index file which is included in the ZIP archive below, but you can also create/update the index yourself using the Python script [spider.py](http://github.com/xolox/vim-pyref/blob/master/spider.py).

 ## Install & usage